wanghaisheng/responsive-landing-page-starter/content/blog/en/receive-sms-messages-node-red-dr.md

 ## Next Steps

-At this point, we're only logging the inbound messages in the debug area, but possibilities are endless.
+At this point, we're only logging the inbound messages in the debug area, but the possibilities are endless.
 Store them in a database, forward, translate, post them—or why not set up an autoresponder?

 Ready to take it one step further?
 Have a look at [Sam](https://twitter.com/sammachin)'s flow for [Receiving Concatenated SMS Messages from Nexmo](https://flows.nodered.org/flow/525d526e7e6cd006a97ae522b0c670b6).